Gradient Coupling: The Hidden Barrier to Generalization in Agentic Reinforcement Learning: Methodology

-This serves as a powerful, targeted intervention to drag the probability of specific flawed actions out of the ``Danger Zone' and into the ``Safe Regime."
+where $\bar{r}_{\text{GCD}}$ and $\sigma(r_{\text{GCD}})$ are the mean and standard deviation of rewards within the group.
+This objective trains the model to become an accurate generative classifier, forcing it to learn representations that are inherently sensitive to the quality of an action, thereby achieving the desired representational disentanglement.

+As mentioned before, the gradient coupling is most dangerous when a flawed action’s probability is high (the “Danger Zone").
+In this regime, the action’s weak self-correction mechanism might fail to punish the flawed action.
+Therefore, when generating judgment about whether the action is a good choice, we summarize those judgments and formulate them into a concise suggestion about what should be avoided.
+Then we insert the suggestion into the prompt to drag the probability of specific flawed actions out of the “Danger Zone’ and into the “Safe Regime."
 Once the probability is low, the natural self-correction mechanism, can effectively take over and continue to suppress the flawed behavior during reinforcement learning.
+We summarize the suggestions with DeepSeek-V3.
+Then we insert the suggestion into the prompt and update the suggestion every 10 epochs.

+In our context, the primary RL task ($L_{\text{GRPO}}$) trains the agent on \textit{what to do}, which can lead to superficial, brittle policies based on surface-level similarities.
+The auxiliary GCD task ($L_{\text{GCD}}$), however, forces the model to also learn \textit{why an action is good or bad}.
+To succeed at both, the model cannot rely on ambiguous representations.
+The optimization pressure from $L_{\text{GCD}}$ compels the network to explicitly separate the embeddings of positive and negative trajectories in its latent space.

+This induced separation is what directly counters gradient coupling.
+When the embeddings of a good sample ($h_{\text{good}}$) and a similar but bad sample ($h_{\text{bad}}$) are pushed apart, the gradient from the RL objective for the good sample, $\nabla L_{\text{GRPO}}(h_{\text{good}})$, no longer has a significant projection onto the direction of $h_{\text{bad}}$.
+Consequently, reinforcing the good action no longer inadvertently strengthens the policy for the bad one.
+In essence, GCD does not alter the RL gradient itself; rather, it reshapes the underlying representational manifold, making the RL optimization process inherently more precise and less prone to interference.
+While this mechanism is indirect, its efficacy lies in fundamentally improving the quality of the representations upon which the policy is built.